 Pre-cut the small pieces of coverstock paper 4 cm x 9 cm - one per student.

-Download the colour wheel poster available in 'Resources' on this site.
-Colour Wheel
+Download and display the Colour Wheel poster available on this site.

 Introduce your puppet to the class taking on the role of its personality.

 Chat with the students and the puppet for a few minutes asking and answering questions.

 Talk about your puppet's personality.
 Discuss how the details help to show the puppet's personality.

 Review/introduce the colour wheel and demonstrate how to mix Model Magic to create new colours.

 Create a finger puppet with enough details that the viewer will have some ideas about its personality just by looking at it.

 Support your ideas with evidence found in the works.